softwarecrash/Daly2MQTT/README.md

 # For external wiring please take a look at the Wiki!

-Here you can find the communication methods for your BMS here: https://www.dalyelec.cn/newsshow.php?cid=24&id=65&lang=1
+Here you can find the communication methods for your BMS: https://www.dalyelec.cn/newsshow.php?cid=24&id=65&lang=1